ThatGuyJacobee/ReviewR/README.md

 - Game Hubs which display key information about a game including socials etc.

 ---
+# Configuration
+There are a few changes you would need to do if you want the app to work (since I deprecated my database and reset tokens).

+1) Head over to your App.xaml.cs and edit line 32 with your own database connection string following the format which is uncommented.
+2) In the file, also change line 53 with your own IGDB token which can be taken from: https://api-docs.igdb.com/#account-creation.
+3) Once again in that file, change line 66 and 71 following the uncommented format, with your client id and secret.
+4) Finally, head over to LoginPage.xaml.cs and change line 226 with your own clientID which can be taken from: https://console.cloud.google.com/
+You MUST create an OAuth 2.0 Client ID with the Type set to "iOS" (limitation of UWP) and you MUST set the Bundle ID to "reviewr.oauth2".
+Then copy the link it provides into the field.
+5) Finally, compile the code in Visual Studio (or test first in the built-in VS editor) and install the app and it will work fine.

+---
 # License
 Do not attempt to use this as your work for your A Level coursework (or you will probably face disqualification) as it's already been graded!